Sep 20, 2019 · 5 min read

 Treat nicks by covering them with a protective layer of Vaseline or Aquaphor.
 If you’re really bleedy, at-home dermaplaning might not be for you, so slap a bandaid on and look for a good esthetician next time.

 Follow up with a rich moisturizer.
 One with hyaluronic acid is especially good for water retention, helping your skin look bright and plump.

 At the end of the day, dermaplaning isn’t a skin routine necessity, so whether or not you choose to dermaplane is a personal preference.
-At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare a good skincare regime that includes regular sunscreen application and wisdom of dermatology.
-When you sign up for Curology, you’re paired with your own board-certified dermatology provider to bring the expertise straight to you.
-Sign up for a free trial and choose: the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.
+At the same time, the results of regular dermaplaning — either at-home or at the salon — won’t compare to a good skincare regime that includes regular sunscreen application and the wisdom of dermatology.
+When you sign up for Curology, you’re paired with your own licensed dermatology provider to bring the expertise straight to you.
+Sign up for a free trial and choose the complete set or just a bottle of prescription cream for $4.95 to cover the cost of shipping and handling.*

 We're here to tell you what we know.
 That's why our information is evidence-based and fact-checked by medical experts.
 Still, everyone's skin is unique—the best way to get advice is to talk to your healthcare provider.